marcmesafervfx/MMF_Hou_VEXSnippets/README.md

 ## Find Equivalent Ptnum
 *Reference Code*: 39128540
 > [!NOTE]
-> In this example, I use an integer value, but you can use a string one if you'd like.
+> In this example I use an integer value, but you can use a string one if you'd like.
 In addition, this process can be done in different types of geometries.

 ### find_equiv_ptnum
 > [!IMPORTANT]